gustavoverneck/CappuSim/docs/usage_guide.md

 # ▶️ Usage Guide

-This guide walks you through how to compile, run, and visualize LatteLBM simulations.
+This guide walks you through how to compile, run, and visualize LatteLab simulations.

 ---